mcdemarco/cardpen/doc/index.md

 or that you've uploaded to an image hosting site like [Google Photos](https://www.google.com/photos/about/) or [Unsee](https://unsee.cc), but note that some public images may not work with HCCDo due to CORS issues.
 Click the `IDKWDYWTP` button for an example of using a CORS proxy to work around CORS issues.

 If you have many images or if you're having CORS issues, you may want to run HCCDo locally.
-If you put your images in the images directory, you can refer to them as the examples do (*e.g.*, `IDKWDYWTPLocalImages.json`).
+If you put your images in the images directory, you can refer to them as the examples do.
+(See `IDKWDYWTPLocalImages.json` for an example.)

 ### More Settings